Last Updated on

 Some of the qualities that are helpful for therapists to have include (in alphabetical order): analytical skills, communication skills, compassion, flexibility, interpersonal skills, leadership skills, listening skills, observational skills, organization, patience, resourcefulness, speaking skills, and writing skills, to name just a few (Bureau of Labor Statistics, 2015).

-While communication is important for all those reasons, a therapist’s job does not simply consist of figuring out what their clients’ main problems are.
-Therapists also need to be able to effectively treat their clients’ problems.
-This is why clients need to be resourceful and flexible, so they can treat their clients in an individualized way based on what their clients are able to do.
+This requires therapists to be resourceful and flexible so that they can treat their clients in an individualized way based on what their clients need and are able to do.

 How To Become a Psychotherapist

 Psychotherapists help people overcome problems in their lives, whether they are mental or interpersonal (UK Council for Psychotherapy).
-For example, a psychotherapist might help someone figure out why they are so stressed all the time or might help someone deal with an unhealthy relationship with a coworker.
-This is often accomplished in weekly, hour-long sessions, like many types of therapy.
+For example, a psychotherapist might help someone figure out why they have so much stress or how to deal with an unhealthy relationship with a coworker.
+Therapy typically follows the format of weekly, hour-long sessions.

 To become a psychotherapist, one should first earn a bachelor’s degree in psychology or a related field.
 From there, one can start earning their master’s degree in psychotherapy.
-While earning their master’s degree, one will start accruing relevant experience that is necessary for licensing.
+While earning their master’s degree, one will start accruing relevant clinical experience necessary for licensing.

-For more information on psychotherapists, visit this website.
+For more information on psychotherapy certification, visit this website.

 How To Become a Behavioral Therapist

-Behavioral therapists help people overcome unhealthy behaviors, such as behaviors that are self-destructive.
-For example, a behavioral therapist might help someone with depression stop sabotaging career opportunities for themselves.
-Behavioral therapists treat people with mental health disorders, though these mental health disorders can vary from trichotillomania to substance abuse issues (Falkenstein et al., 2016; Moyers et al., 2016).
+Behavioral therapists help people overcome unhealthy behaviors that are self-destructive.
+Behavioral therapists typically treat people with cognitive disabilities, such as autism, to manage their behaviors, but may also work with people with obsessive-compulsive disorders or substance abuse issues (Falkenstein et al., 2016; Moyers et al., 2016).

-According to the website Study.com, someone who wants to become a behavioral therapist should first earn a bachelor’s degree in psychology or a related field.
+Someone who wants to become a behavioral therapist should first earn a bachelor’s degree in psychology or a related field.
 After earning a bachelor’s degree, one can start working as a behavioral disorder counselor.
-If one wants to be a licensed behavioral therapist, though, they can start working on their master’s degree in psychology or counseling.
+In order to become a licensed behavioral therapist, one must earn their master’s degree in psychology or counseling, and work towards licensure.

-After earning their master’s degree, it is a matter of licensing.
-Licensing requirements vary by region, but to give an idea, every state in the United States requires a master’s degree along with 2,000 to 4,000 hours of supervised clinical experience for behavioral therapist licensing.
+Licensing requirements vary by region, and similar to psychotherapy requirements, every state in the United States requires a master’s degree and 2,000 to 4,000 hours of supervised clinical experience for behavioral therapist licensure.

 For more information on behavioral therapists, visit this website.